 SCCS-NY conference in session|

-Early bird registration is $125 and closes on July 1.
-After July 1, the registration fee is $150 USD.
+Early bird registration is $125 and closes at midnight on June 30.
+General registration begins on July 1 and is $150 USD.
 Registration includes admission to three full days of presentations, workshops, poster session and reception, resource fair, special events, daily lunches, morning and afternoon refreshments, access to American Museum of Natural History exhibitions, and discounts in Museum shops.

 *Please note: At this time we do not have funds to assist participants with travel or registration costs.